 The metric that matters: what did telemedicine replace?

-Most employer dashboards track telemedicine utilization, member satisfaction, and cost per visit.
-Those numbers can look great and still miss the real financial story.
+Dashboards track telemedicine utilization, member satisfaction, and cost per visit.
+Those numbers can look great.
+But they miss the real financial story.

-The question that actually matters is: what was displaced?
+The real question: what was displaced?
 If telemedicine didn’t reduce urgent care, ER, repeat office visits, duplicate diagnostics, or unnecessary referrals, then reimbursement likely created additive spend.

 In other words: if you can’t quantify displacement, you’re paying for telemedicine in the dark.